Have you heard of Old Town San Diego? Maybe yes, maybe no? Want to learn about all of the fun things to do in Old Town San Diego?

 Old Town Los Posadas (celebration of the journey of Mary and Joseph from Nazareth to Bethlehem)

-This celebration is from December 16-24 to honor Mary and Joseph’s journey to deliver the baby Jesus.
-There are many decorations.
+This celebration is from December 16-24 to honor Mary and Joseph's journey to deliver the baby Jesus.
+Decorations are everywhere!
 There is a piñata after the processional.

 Old Town Trolley Tour San Diego: Hop On Hop Off